 - 1Volvo XC40 reviewThe Volvo XC40 is a comfortable and stylish small SUV that has some pleasing practical touches and a lot of Swedish cool

-- 3MPG, CO2 and Running Costs - currently readingBallpark fuel efficiency, with respectable CO2, but the real gains come with the Recharge plug-in hybrid and future pure-electric versions
+- 3MPG, CO2 and Running Costs - currently readingPure petrol power offers average fuel economy, while the XC40 Recharge plug-in hybrid and pure-electric models will attract business users

-- 4Interior, design and technologyBags of Swedish cool, with a clean, uncluttered design that still manages to incorporate some lovely practical touches
+- 4Interior, design and technologyBags of Swedish cool, with a clean, uncluttered design that still manages to incorporate some useful practical touches